kmzbrnoI/mtbbus-protocol/commands.md

  3. Firmware version minor
  4. Supported protocol version major
  5. Supported protocol version minor
+ 6. Bootloader version major
+ 7. Bootloader version minor

+If module is in bootloader, firmware version = bootloader version or bootloader does not have to be reported (packet can contain 6 bytes only).

 ### `0x04` Module Configuration <a name="miso-config"></a>